atlassian/github-for-jira/SUPPORT.md

 For more information, check out [Using the integration](https://github.com/atlassian/github-for-jira#using-the-integration).

-Still having trouble?
-Look up your problem in [Issues](https://github.com/atlassian/github-for-jira/issues) or [Create a new Issue](https://github.com/atlassian/github-for-jira/issues/new) if it doesn't already exist.

 ## Workflow transitions are not running

-In order for transitions to run from your smart commit syntax, a permissions requirement must be met.
+In order for transitions to run from your Smart Commit syntax, a permission requirement must be met.

 The email address used for the commit in GitHub that has the transition in the commit message must match an email address that has permission to run the transition in your Jira instance.